barryclark/jekyll-now/_posts/2017-08-05-Light-verbs-1.md

+---
+layout: post
+title: "Light Verbs 1"
+date: 2017-08-05
+tags: [python, nlp]
+---
 Light verbs are verbs that have little meaning on their own, almost like filler verbs.
-While light verbs are certainly not wrong, writers need to be careful about using them too often.
-It can fill writting with fluff.
+While light verbs are certainly not wrong, writers need to be careful about using them too often.<!--more--> It can fill writting with fluff.
 Sentences with light verbs often contain nouns that could replace the light verb.
 For example:

 "I did the review of your text"